Fresheyeball/blog/_posts/2015-03-03-haskell-to-blueprints.markdown

 summary: I don't want to write C++, or do business logic in Blueprints.
 Haskell does a great job with business logic, can run be embedded in C++ and should play well with Blueprints conceptually.
 ---

 So here is the thing.
 I want to make games.
-Producing art and code are passions that are deeply personal, and have to be practiced and the zenith of your ability to be satisfying.
-And as we all should know, flow is extremely important.

-After trying out several platforms, one stood out for the quality of its tooling and resulting games.
+After trying out several platforms, one stood out for the quality of its tooling and beautiful results.

 ## Unreal Engine 4

 In practicing UE4 flow was achieved in the level editor, and with simple blueprints; but not business logic.
 Math in blueprints is insane to read, as are (the equivalent of) switch statements and many other constructs.
-Blueprints seems to excel at interactive logic chains where the code is describing a response from the player, or performing actions in the world.
+Blueprints seems to excel at interactive logic chains describing a response from the player, or performing actions in the world.

 The alternative is C++, which I don't know or have a desire to learn.
 Flow for me right now is in the purely functional languages and its painful to give that up.
-C++ also has a pretty high learning curve, so the likely-hood of achieving flow in C++ is more than a little far off.
+C++ also has a pretty high learning curve, and the likely-hood of achieving flow in C++ is more than a little far off.

 So there is a hole, a place where business logic needs to live, and where I can have flow.
 Blueprints stay in the picture because they excel at specific types of logic so what are the properties of Blueprints?